kusqaum/skeletal-transcriptomics/processed/README.md

-# RAW DATA
+# PROCESSED DATA

-This directory contains raw data (when available / permitted).
+Processed data are kept in this directory.